Contact event manager

 Julie Morris on Why Bloggers are an Author’s Best Friend.

 NOTE: Unfortunately Stuart Bache is unable to present the planned ‘Cover Lab’ session on Saturday afternoon.
-A new speaker will be announced asap.
+Mark Stay has kindly stepped in.

 Saturday will end with a Facebook live session at 8pm, open to everyone, from the RNA Facebook page where our Chair, Alison May will announce the winner of the Elizabeth Goudge contest and raise a glass to the RNA’s 60th Anniversary Year.